sbreuhaus/L4Digital/README.md

 > npm install
 > npm start
 ```
+###### Note: A key and token is needed for the DarkSky and Mapbox API's.
+These are free, but must be accessible in darkSkyApi.js and Weather.jsx

 This app is built on Node, React(ES6), and Foundation.
 It utilizes Mapbox by allowing the user to drop a pin location to retrieve weather data from the DarkSky API.
 That data is then displayed with the Highcharts API and a table below.